 im is the Online Support & Resources Coordinator for VT-HEC.
 She helps coordinate the VT-HEC’s online learning opportunities and provides technical support to our various programs, works to manage the VT-HEC web site and is on the VT-HEC Operations Group.
 She has been coordinating and developing non-profit educational organizations for the past 16 years, and has been with the Collaborative for five years, formerly as the Operations Coordinator.
 She is also the Mentor Coordinator at U-32 Middle and High School, helping to coordinate U-32’s independent learning programs.

-eth Marineau has worked with the VT-HEC since 2005, mainly with Teaching All Secondary Students (TASS).
-He now helps coordinate the VT-HEC’s online learning opportunities and provides technical support to our various programs.
-Seth is also Director of Student Management at Harwood Union Middle and High School.
+eth Marineau has worked with the VT-HEC since 2005.
+He helps coordinate the VT-HEC’s online learning opportunities and provides technical support to our various programs.
+Seth also teaches middle and high school French at Stowe Middle High School.
 He has teaching experience at the middle school, high school and university levels and has served as a school administrator.
-His professional interests include educational change, avant-garde professional development, technology in education, and educational neuroscience.
+His academic interests include second language acquisition, rural education and the historical foundations of school change initiatives.

 VT-HEC Program Coordinators